 Excelsior visitors can spend hours shopping a three-block stretch of Water Street and the surrounding area.
 The downtown’s 19th-century brick buildings with tin ceilings are a quaint reminder of Excelsior’s main street history, but the retail stores here feature today’s trends.

-Hip women’s fashions and accessories abound at several boutiques including Martin’s, Cynthia Rae, and Meridian.
-Find contemporary takes on ancient Mediterranean jewelry at Omorphia, where cases are chock-a-block with chunky, funky metals and stones.
+Hip women’s fashions and accessories abound at several boutiques including Martin’s, Meridian and Cherie Consignment.
 Fine imported goods such as hand-woven Irish blankets are stocked at Heritage II Scandinavian and British Isles Shop.
 Brightwater Clothing & Gear sells bold and fashionable activeware for men and women.

-For a post-shopping meal, drink, and some people-watching, outdoor seating at Jake O’Connor’s Public House is a great option.
-Biella offers a rustic atmosphere and fine Italian fare with homemade pastas and fresh fish.
-The 318 Café serves up contemporary, casual American food and live music.
-Through October 6, every Thursday is Girl’s Night Out in Excelsior, featuring special promotions from 5:00-9:00 p.m.
+For a post-shopping meal, drink and some people-watching, outdoor seating at Jake O’Connor’s Public House is a great option.
+Excelsior Brewing offers tours and growlers of its beers.
+The 318 Cafe serves up contemporary, casual American food and live music.